aliyanarman/Pocket-Financial-Analyst/README.md

 ## Purpose

 Bloomberg Terminal costs about $25,000 a year.
 PitchBook is about $30,000.
 A decent advisor is $200 an hour.
-None of these have the multi-layered intelligence that Alight has.
+None of these have the multi-layered intelligence that alight has.
 Alight is a financial analyst available anywhere, anytime.
 ---

 ## How It Works